ElleryHorton/SpecFlow.Extensions/README.md

 for us.
 IMHO, the Page Object, like all classes, should only have one responsibility.
 That is, to tell us how to identify an IWebElement.~~

 <strong>Edit:</strong> I recommend the Page Object to return a ByEx for elements you want to negative test, check the existence of, or check the non-existence.
 Continue to use IWebElement, SelectElement, *Element, etc. for elements you expect to always be there and are required for the test to be meaningful.
-For example, a progress bar or fading message might be a good candidate for a ByEx property on a Page Object while a username and password field should be IWebElements since a test that couldn't login would be pretty meaningless.
+For example, a progress bar or fading message might be a good candidate for a ByEx property while a username and password field should be IWebElement properties since a test that couldn't login would be pretty meaningless.

 To that end, I created a Find method that takes a ByEx (I like to call it the WebElementIdentifier).
 Test code that access the Page Object's properties can then use the ByEx to Find, WaitFor, or make